timescale/docs/promscale/send-data/remote-write.md

 classes for payload serialization.

-Since Prometheus is written in the Go language, you can directly import the pre-generated classes from the [prompb] package in the Prometheus repository.
+Since Prometheus is written in the Go language, you can directly import the pre-generated classes from the [prompb][prompb] package in the Prometheus repository.
 This gives you all the necessary classes to create a write request.

 Then, you can: